 The Content Itself

-Easier texts which clearly reflect relationships between concepts don’t just benefit your readers, they help Google as well.
-Difficult, inconsistent and writing with poor structure is more difficult to understand for both humans and machines.
-You can help the search engine understand your texts by focusing on.
+Complex, inconsistent, and writing with poor structure is more difficult for humans and machines to understand.
+You can help the search engine (Google) understand your content & texts by focusing on what you write on.

 Readability (that is to say, making your text as easy to read as possible without compromising your message).
 Structure (that is to say, adding clear subheadings and transitions).
 Context (that is to say, adding clear explanations that show how what you’re saying relates to what is already known about a topic).